jvineis/EEMB1105-FISH-COI/README.md

 cd vineis

-## 6. copy your sequences from the directory that contains everyones sequences to your working directory (where you should be now).
+## 6. copy your sequences from the directory that contains everyones sequences to your working directory (where you should be now)

 cp /shared/rc/training/*ALL-SEQ-DIRECTORY*/*my_sequences.ab1* /shared/rc/training/*user.name*/